What Men Want in a Relationship

 That’s because most women need affection to feel close to someone.

-According to Willard Harley, marriage therapist and author of His Needs, Her Needs – Building an Affair-Proof Marriage (Amazon), men need sexual intimacy just as much as women need affection.
+According to Willard Harley, marriage therapist and author of His Needs, Her Needs – Building an Affair-Proof Marriage (Amazon), men need touch and sexual intimacy just as much as women need affection.
 It’s what makes us feel loved.
-It’s how we experience true intimacy.
+It’s how we experience true connection.

 Unfortunately, a lot of women struggle with low libido and/or insecurity about their bodies, and, as a result, they stop making love regularly after the first few months of the relationship.